(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 However, early on, the Chinese have used Chloroquine Phosphate on a trial on 100 patients.
 Results seem to be promising, but this is still a very small study and other studies have shown that we DON’T have a perfect cure for Covid-19!

-A French doctor conducted a trial on 20 patients with hydrochloroquine, as well as an antibiotic which has antiviral properties, azithromycin.
+A French doctor conducted a trial on 20 patients and then 80 patients with hydrochloroquine, as well as an antibiotic which has antiviral properties, azithromycin.
 The combination of the two seems to get promising results.
 However, there are many red flags in his study, which didn’t respect scientific standards at all (some patients are not included the final results including one who died, extremely poor methodology, inconsistent results, no control group, etc.).

 An American doctor also claims that he treated his community with Chloroquine/Azithromycin/Zinc Sulfate with extremely good results (notice, ZINC supplements…), although we should be careful since this is not a full study.
 However, given the very little side effects of this treatment and given the results, we should certainly investigate and use it more and more if results prove positive.